 Becoming a permanent fixture in all Bimal Roy films, Nazir Hussain soon made a place for himself as a character actor.
 Between the 1950s and 1980s, he starred in several successful movies such as Devdas (1955), New Delhi (1956), Naya Daur (1957), Anuradha (1960), Parakh (1960), Gunga Jamuna (1961), Kashmir Ki Kali (1964) and Leader (1964), to just name a few.
 Though often typecast as the helpless man, he would go on to perform a variety of roles in over 500 films.

 Unknown to most, Nazir Hussain played an important role in the establishment of Bhojpuri cinema.
 A meeting with then President, Dr. Rajendra Prasad, led to his interest in the regional cinema when Prasad encouraged him to make movies in Bhojpuri.
 Taking his advice seriously, he made the first Bhojpuri film, Ganga Maiyya Tohe Piyari Chadhaibo (1963), for which he wrote the story and screenplay apart from acting.
 He remained actively involved the fledgling Bhojpuri industry and produced and directed many movies till the late 1970s.
 His movie Balam Pardesia (1979) is still considered a landmark in Bhojpuri cinema.
 Considered the father of Bhojpuri cinema, Nazir Hussain chose to make films focusing on societal problems like farmers’ woes and dowry.

-Nazir Hussain died in Bombay on 16 October 1987 at a relatively young age of 65.
+Nazir Hussain died in Bombay on 25 January 2014 at the age of 92.